NewsWhip/slate/source/index.html.md

 * Filtering by category or country requires ids which can be found here: [NewsWhip API Coverage](https://www.newswhip.com/coverage/)
 * As the twitterInfluencers is aggregating a large about of data it can take up to 5 seconds to return.
 * If a query String is passed into the filter it will search on headline, authors and summary.
+* The results are sorted number of retweets

 Parameter | Default | Type | Description